Skip to Content

 The horses that pull the carts

-In most places, harness racing is restricted to Standardbreds due to their long, muscular bodies and shorter legs.
-In fact, its unique build and extraordinary ability to trot or pace with speed earned the standardbred its name way back in the 19th century.
+Harness racing is restricted to Standardbreds in most places due to their long, muscular bodies and shorter legs.
+In fact, the standardbred’s unique build and extraordinary ability to trot or pace with speed earned it its name in the 19th century.

 Harness horses typically start their racing career as two or three-year-olds.
 If a horse is a trotter, it only competes in trotter races, and pacers race only pacers.